Watch this baby fight to get back to his mother.

 Dairy Farming is Based On The Destruction of Motherhood

-Profitable dairy production depends on a constant cycle of forcibly impregnating cows to keep them at peak lactation, then taking away the calves for whom the milk is intended, typically within the first few hours of birth.
-Yet researchers who have studied cow-calf relationships in semi-wild herds and in domestic cattle observe the same pattern: the strongest and most lasting social bonds among cows are between mothers and their offspring, and these relationships persist long after the calves have matured.
+Profitable dairy production depends on a constant cycle of forcibly impregnating cows to keep them at peak lactation,then stealing the calves for whom the milk is intended, typically within the first few hours of birth.
+Many dairy farmers like to say that mother cows don’t care if their calves are taken, but off the record, workers report that cows cry and search desperately for their stolen babies.
+Researchers who have studied cow-calf relationships in semi-wild herds and in domestic cattle observe the same pattern: the strongest and most lasting social bonds among cows are between mothers and their offspring, and these relationships persist long after the calves have matured.

 In both domestic and semi-wild herds, cows consistently prefer their daughters and sons as grazing companions for many years.

 “The birth of a second, third, or even fourth calf failed to disrupt the close association between the cow and her older offspring.”

 These same researchers have found that merely five minutes of contact between a cow and her newborn calf is sufficient for the formation of a strong maternal bond.
 Calves who got to spend only 24 hours with their mothers continued to recognize and uniquely respond to recordings of their mothers’ calls.
 Here is a cow calling for her calf who has just been taken away.